-Currently the Lake County Probation Department contracts with Kelseyville Unified School District and Lakeport Unified School District to provide one School Resource Officer to each.
+Currently the LCPD contracts with Upper Lake Unified School District to provide one School Resource Officer to the district.
 The duties of this officer includes, but is not limited to, supervision, campus safety and security, and community outreach.
 The primary objective of the School Resource Officer is to maintain safety and security on campus while establishing a positive relationship between students and law enforcement.
 The positive outcomes of the officer is seen through a reduction in juvenile crime and acting out.
 The presence of the officer on campus is enough to make the students behave more than they would have in the absence of the officer.
 Additionally, it provides an opportunity for students to have positive interactions with a law enforcement officer that would not normally be presented in the community.